hms-networks/hottest/README.md

 - Jenkins pipeline -> Test plan.
 A Jenkins pipeline in Groovy can be used to enqueue many existing build jobs in parallel.
 The pipeline can be a single job that that either fails or succeeds as a whole.
-Daily, weekly and by-device testplans are easily posible and can easily be remotely enqueued by using the existing jenkins REST API.
+Daily, weekly and by-device testplans are easily possible and can easily be remotely enqueued by using the existing jenkins REST API.

 The design principles are: